Skip to content

 Step 4: Validate Installation

-After the startup is complete you should see a login screen.
-Use the default credentials above to login and navigate to /admin/site-settings.
-Here you'll find a summary of your configuration details and their respective status.
-Before proceeding you should validate that the configuration is correct.
+After the startup is complete, you should see a login screen.
+Use the default credentials above to log in and navigate to /admin/site-settings.
+Here, you'll find a summary of your configuration details and their respective status.
+Before proceeding, you should validate that the configuration is correct.
 For any warnings or errors the page will display an error and notify you of what you need to verify.

 Step 5: Backup